MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/upgrade-to-rdsh.md

 2. Prevent new connections to these servers by setting **Allow New Connections** to false.
 3. Log off all sessions on these servers.
 4. Remove these servers from the collection.
-5. Upgrade the servers to Windows Server 2016.
+5. Upgrade the servers to the latest Windows Server version.
 6. Set **Allow New Connections** to "false" on the remaining servers in the collection.
 7. Add the upgraded servers back to their corresponding collections.
 8. Remove the remaining set of servers to be upgraded from the collection.
 9. Set **Allow New Connections** to "true" on the upgraded servers in the collection.
-10. Now upgrade the remaining servers in the deployment by following steps 3 through 9 above.
+10. Now upgrade the remaining servers in the deployment by following steps 3 through 9.

 ## Upgrading a standalone RD Session Host server